Ash258/AlvaoApiDefinition/README.md

 Purpose of this repository is to scrape **publicly available** documentation of Alvao Custom Apps to make local development of Custom Apps easier with help of IDE suggestions of all possible methods/properties/...

+This package is not meant to provide the implementation of the Alvoo module, but rather provide IDE intellisense to make the development experience better.

 ## How to use

 1. Create new dotnet project